How to use patchclampplotteR

 Analyze data in Clampfit

 Please see the vignettes in the Articles page to learn about how to analyze data in Clampfit.
-These include Evoked Current Analysis and Action Potential Analysis.
+These include Evoked Current Analysis, Spontaneous Current Analysis, and Action Potential Analysis.

 Import raw .csv files